 by Ralph van Roosmalen

-As maybe most of you already know, the Happy Melly One team is completely distributed.
+As maybe most of you already know, the Management 3.0 team is completely distributed.
 In case you didn’t know let me tell you about our team.

 We cover four continents, five time zones, six languages, and eight people.
 The team, in different settings, has been working together since 2011.
 You can read more about our team members on this page.

 Our zookeeper is Lisette Sutherland.
 She recently published a book about Distributed Teams.
 We are not going to promote the book here, but in case you are interested click here.
 Lisette interviewed more than 100 people.
 Asked them about their experiences with all kind of different setups of remote teams.
-The Happy Melly One team is of course also mentioned in her book.
+The Management 3.0 team is of course also mentioned in her book.

-As the Happy Melly One team, we take care of Happy Melly and Management 3.0.
-Both brands are doing well.
+As the Management 3.0 team, we take care of Management 3.0.
+The brand is doing well.

 We do everything remotely and use all the best practices regarding remote working.